CUH Logo

 • Some patients experience fever for the first day or two after the procedure.
 This is usually controlled with paracetamol and is short-lived.

-• All treatments that require a tube in the chest carry some risk of causing infection.
+Sometimes, pleurodesis can cause breathlessness due to excessive inflammation in the lung.
+This usually resolves over a few days with oxygen treatment, although it is very rare (about 1 in 1,000) and can be serious.
+All treatments that require a tube in the chest carry some risk of causing infection.
 This happens in about 1 in 50 (2%) of patients.
-It usually settles with antibiotic treatment, although it may lead to a longer hospital stay or admission.
+It usually resolves with antibiotic treatment, although it may require a more extended hospital stay or admission.

 What are the alternatives?